apache/parquet-site/content/en/blog/features/alp_encoding.md

 ### Decimal encoding

-The core idea that ALP utilizes is that a lot of data that is represented as FLOAT/DOUBLE is not *real* FLOAT/DOUBLE and was originally DECIMAL that can be represented with an integer and an exponent.
+The core idea that ALP utilizes is that a lot of data that is represented as FLOAT/DOUBLE is not *real* FLOAT/DOUBLE and was originally decimal data that can be represented with an integer and an exponent.
 Let's follow the logic with a simple example.

 {{% alert title="Example" color="info" %}}
 8.0605 can't be physically represented in [IEEE 754](https://ieeexplore.ieee.org/document/8766229) as is, and is instead approximated as 8.06049999999999933209.